RachithP/rp.github.io/projects.md

 ---
 <hr/>

-The following is a complete list of my academic projects.
+The following contains list of several projects during my voyage into Robotics.

 <hr/>